Attendance Policy & Late Policy

 Students are expected to observe professional discipline when enrolling at HB Studio.
 It is the student’s responsibility to contact the Key Student (person taking attendance in class) and/or notify the instructor when students cannot attend a class or have a valid reason to be late.
 Students may be dropped without a refund if repeatedly late, unprepared, or absent.
 After two consecutive absences Key Students may contact those absent to determine interest in continuing.
 After three consecutive, unexcused absences may cause students to lose their place in the class.
 Students who arrive after the start of class without prior communication may be marked absent.

 HB Studio offers you a distinguished faculty of accomplished artists whose livelihood is gained primarily from performing.
 Their professional activities and experience enhance the value of their offering.

 Every effort is made to keep faculty substitutions to a minimum.
 However, on occasion, when professional engagements come up, the Studio will arrange a substitute from our extended professional community.
 Each instructor will approach the course objectives according to his or her own methods and experience as a working theater artist.

 HB Studio reserves the right to cancel individual classes or entire courses in its sole discretion.
 In the event that a class is canceled, the Studio will make a reasonable effort to schedule a make-up class at a mutually convenient time and no refund will be given to students who are unable to attend this make-up class.
-In the event that a make-up class cannot be scheduled or an entire course is cancelled, HB Studio will promptly refund students a pro rata share of the course tuition that has been paid by the student (for example, if one class in a ten-class course has been cancelled, HB Studio will refund 10% of the course tuition).
+In the event that a make-up class cannot be scheduled or an entire course is canceled, HB Studio will promptly refund students a pro rata share of the course tuition that has been paid by the student (for example, if one class in a ten-class course has been canceled, HB Studio will refund 10% of the course tuition).
 Refunds, when approved by HB Administration, will be credited or issued within 15-30 days after the final cancelation notification is sent.
 We regret that we cannot provide refunds or reimbursement for any expenses other than course tuition.